 In the late 70’s a diverse group of people in Frankfort decided to start monthly potlucks, an evening for parents to socialize with other adults.
 Hosted in member’s homes, they proved popular and grew.

-Within this group were a few who attended the Lexington UU church.
+Within this group were people who attended the Lexington UU church.
 Fast forward a couple of decades.
 The UU members who traveled to Lexington every Sunday decided they were ready to start their own church in Frankfort and the time seemed right.
 Ruby Layson, John Carson and others along with UUCL minister, Cynthia Cain, got this new church off the ground.

 The first public organizational meeting of what was to become Unitarian Universalist Community of Frankfort was held at Farmer’s Bank in 2007.
 There was a short notice in the State Journal welcoming anyone interested in UUism or just a different faith path.
 The first year was a time to map how the church would move forward.